sdhar-pycourse/DSS310/week7/Week7.1.md

 |NOT	|reverses the value of other operators such as NOT EXISTS, NOT IN, NOT BETWEEN, etc.
 |OR	|returns true if either expression is 1

+📝: Try your hand at SQL

+*Use the tracks table and provide tracknames that are from album id 4 and running time of more than 215000 milliseconds*

 ## Subquery
 ## EXISTS
 ## IS NULL